jckuester/awsweeper/README.md

      * Space separated, no time zone: `2006-1-2 15:4:5.999999999`
      * Date only: `2006-1-2`

-## Dry-run mode

- Use `awsweeper --dry-run <filter.yml>` to only show what would be deleted.
-This way, you can fine-tune your YAML filter configuration until it works the way you want it to.

 ## Supported resources

-AWSweeper can currently delete more than 200 AWS resource types.

-Note that the resource types in the list below are [Terraform Types](https://www.terraform.io/docs/providers/aws/index.html), which must be used in the YAML configuration to filter resources by their type.
+Resource types in the list below are [Terraform Types](https://www.terraform.io/docs/providers/aws/index.html), which have to be used in the YAML file to filter resources by their type.
-A technical reason for this is that AWSweeper is build upon the already existing delete routines provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).

 | Service / Resource Type | Delete by tag | Delete by creation date
 | :-----------------------------   |:-------------:|:-----------------------: